Skip to content

 Variable Deductions

-This is made to their gross pay such as tax, student loan, pensions contributions and national insurance.
+This is made to their gross pay, such as tax, student loan, pension contributions and national insurance.

-The payslip can also detail other information such as the hours the employee worked, their tax code or the duration of time the payslip refers to.
+The payslip should also provide other information such as the hours the employee worked, their tax code, or the duration of time the payslip refers to.

-You are also required to report to HMRC that you are making payments as cash in hand, free of tax to an employee.
+You must also report to HMRC that you are making payments to an employee as cash in hand, free of tax.
 You should do this when completing your Full Payment Submission (FPS) and through your final submission at the end of the year.
 Guidance on reporting your payroll information to HMRC can be found here.

 Continue reading this article below the form